History, politics, international relations and sociology courses

 There's a lot of freedom in terms of how you cater the course for what you enjoy, and you're tested in various ways -- from essays and presentations, to marked seminars -- which gives you a great advantage.

-Undergraduate History, Politics and International Relations courses (2019/20 entry)
+Undergraduate History, Politics, International Relations and Sociology courses

 - History BA (Hons)

 - History with Politics BA (Hons)

 - International Relations and Languages BA (Hons)